 Students should work closely with their academic advisors to select courses for the major and those interested in graduate programs, especially graduate work in economics, should discuss their plans with their advisor as early as possible.
 Students interested in graduate study in economics are advised to pursue the economics-mathematics interdisciplinary major or to take as many courses in that major as possible.
-Students interested in graduate work in business are advised to take ACCT 203 and 204, CS 140 (Introduction to Computer Programming), MATH 135 (Calculus I) and ECON 313 (Financial Economics).
+Students interested in graduate work in business are advised to take ACCT 203 and 204, CS 140 (Introduction to Computer Programming, MATH 135 (Calculus I and ECON 313 (Financial Economics.

-200. Quantitative Methods.
-(1.5 units)

-251. Intermediate Microeconomic Theory.
-(1 unit)
+- 100. Introduction to Economics.
+(1 unit - 251.
+Intermediate Microeconomic Theory.
+(1 unit

 252. Intermediate Macroeconomic Theory.
-(1 unit)
+(1 unit